Reporting to: Engineering Manager

 We'll also be interested to find out more about your curiosity, initiative, technical, communication and teamwork skills.
 So we'll be interested to talk about things like: your approach to dealing with difficult situations like dealing with conflicting or ambiguous requirements, how you communicate your work with others and how you learn new things and teach others.

-We then do an asynchronous code review exercise in Github, and the final stage interview consists of a pairing session with one of our engineers.
-You don’t need to prepare anything and we'll share more information throughout the process.
+The final stage interview consists of a half-day of interviews, where you’ll do a conversational technical interview and a pairing session with one of our engineers.
+You don’t need to prepare anything & there’s no take-home portion of the interview process.

 How we assess candidates